• 4,000 firms

 Event identification

 Event identification systematically identifies possible events that could affect the company’s ability to achieve its objectives.
-This includes internal and external events that may pose as risks or opportunities.
+This includes internal and external events that may pose risks or opportunities.

 Risk assessment